 When he smiled at people, it enraptured them (verse 24).
 They could not believe that he was paying attention to them, and that in kindness.
 No matter how miserable they were, Job didn’t look worried, his face didn’t budge.
 He continued to smile at them, encouraging them that he would attend to their needs and provide for them.
 He had the means to do so.

 He chose to join them on their path of misery, and to support them in it (verse 25).
-He was as it were their chief, their captain.
+He was as it were their chief, their king.
 This seems to be a position he had been given by those he had helped as an appreciation for a highly respected life.
 He behaved royally in everything he did.
 In that he is an example to us.
 We are a royal priesthood to proclaim the excellencies of God (1Pet 2:9).
 Job has shown that.

 Job has involved us in his nostalgia for the time when he was prosperous in all circumstances, when he was doing better.
 The question is whether this is in accordance with the wisdom he described so beautifully in the previous chapter.
 The wise Solomon, having become wise through harm and disgrace, says: “Do not say, “Why is it that the former days were better than these?
 For it is not from wisdom that you ask about this” (Ecc 7:10).